Faster and smarter in the app... Open app

 The chain from oil well to your ticket price runs roughly like this:

-1. Crude oil price rises — driven by supply disruption at the Strait of Hormuz and market uncertainty
+1. Crude oil price rises, driven by supply disruption at the Strait of Hormuz and market uncertainty

-3. Airline fuel costs rise — unless the airline has locked in prices through hedging contracts (more on this below)
+3. Airline fuel costs rise, unless the airline has locked in prices through hedging contracts (more on this below)

 How much more will flights cost?
 It depends where you're going

-Long-haul via Gulf hubs: significantly more expensive
+Long-haul via Gulf hubs: still the most expensive and disrupted

-Long-haul via non-Gulf routes: more moderate, some disruption
+Long-haul via non-Gulf routes: moderate pressure

-The airlines already protected — and those that aren't
+The airlines already protected, and those that aren't

 If you've already booked: the good news